How To Cook Turkey Breast

-Are you hosting a smaller Thanksgiving this year?
-Don't bother with a whole turkey — just roast a turkey breast!
+Are you hosting a smaller get together for Easter, Thanksgiving, or Christmas this year?
+Don’t bother with a whole turkey — just roast a turkey breast!
 One half-breast or even a whole turkey breast makes more than enough for a small party of four to six.
-(And yes, you'll still have plenty of pan drippings to make gravy.)
+(And yes, you’ll still have plenty of pan drippings to make gravy.)

 Other Reasons Why You Might Roast a Turkey Breast